African-American literature: Reconstruction Era Literary Contributors

 Among the most prominent of post-slavery writers is W. E. B. Du Bois (1868–1963), who had a doctorate in philosophy from Harvard University, and was one of the original founders of the NAACP in 1910.
 At the turn of the century, Du Bois published a highly influential collection of essays entitled The Souls of Black Folk.
 The essays on race were groundbreaking and drew from Du Bois's personal experiences to describe how African Americans lived in rural Georgia and in the larger American society.
 Du Bois wrote: "The problem of the twentieth century is the problem of the color-line", a statement since considered prescient.
 Du Bois believed that African Americans should, because of their common interests, work together to battle prejudice and inequity.
 He was a professor at Atlanta University and later at Howard University.

-Another prominent author of this period is Booker T. Washington (1856–1915), who in many ways represented opposite views from Du Bois.
+Another prominent author of this period is Booker T. Washington (1856–1915), who in a number of ways represented opposite views from Du Bois.
 Washington was an educator and the founder of the Tuskegee Institute, a historically black college in Alabama.
 Among his published works are Up From Slavery (1901), The Future of the American Negro (1899), Tuskegee and Its People (1905), and My Larger Education (1911).
 In contrast to Du Bois, who adopted a more confrontational attitude toward ending racial strife in America, Washington believed that Blacks should first lift themselves up and prove themselves the equal of whites before asking for an end to racism.
 While this viewpoint was popular among some Blacks (and many whites) at the time, Washington's political views would later fall out of fashion.

-Frances E. W. Harper (1825–1911) wrote four novels, several volumes of poetry, and numerous stories, poems, essays and letters.
+Frances E. W. Harper (1825–1911) wrote four novels, several volumes of poetry, and a number of stories, poems, essays and letters.
 Born to free parents in Baltimore, Maryland, Harper received an uncommonly thorough education at her uncle, William Watkins' school.
-In 1853, publication of Harper's Eliza Harris, which was one of many responses to Harriet Beecher Stowe's Uncle Tom's Cabin, brought her national attention.
+In 1853, publication of Harper's Eliza Harris, which was one of multiple responses to Harriet Beecher Stowe's Uncle Tom's Cabin, brought her national attention.
 Harper was hired by the Maine Anti-Slavery Society and in the first six weeks, she managed to travel to twenty cities, giving at least thirty-one lectures.
 Her book Poems on Miscellaneous Subjects, a collection of poems and essays prefaced by William Lloyd Garrison, was published in 1854 and sold more than 10,000 copies within three years.
 Harper was often characterized as "a noble Christian woman" and "one of the most scholarly and well-read women of her day", but she was also known as a strong advocate against slavery and the post-Civil War repressive measures against blacks.